codebiet/clubassets/CONTRIBUTING.md

 Contributions to CODE Projects is not limited to GitHub.
 You can help others by sharing your experience using CODE Projects, whether that is through blog posts, presenting talks at conferences, or simply sharing your thoughts on LinkedIn and tagging @codebiet

-## Coding guidelines
+## Coding Guidelines

-Please see [CODING_CONVENTIONS_STANDARDS](https://github.com/codebiet/clubassets/blob/master/docs/CODING_CONVENTIONS_STANDARDS.md) in this repository for good practices of Coding Styles.
+Please see [CODING_CONVENTIONS_STANDARDS](https://github.com/codebiet/clubassets/blob/master/CODING_CONVENTIONS_STANDARDS.md) in this repository for good practices of Coding Styles.

 ## Good Pull Request

-Please see [PR_GUIDELINES](https://github.com/codebiet/clubassets/blob/master/docs/PR_GUIDELINES.md) in this repository for good practices of Pull Requests.
+Please see [PR_GUIDELINES](https://github.com/codebiet/clubassets/blob/master/PR_GUIDELINES.md) in this repository for good practices of Pull Requests.

 ## Reporting Security Issues